-Benthal Primary will ensure all staff are aware of their safeguarding and child protection responsibilities and that they are able to identify children and young people where concerns about their safety and welfare arise.
-We will ensure all staff and pupils know they can raise issues with any member of staff, the Designated Safeguarding Leads, Jill Joseph and Louise Drew or Deputy DSL's Tracy Williams and Christiane Nkaka and that their concerns will be taken seriously.
-There will always be a DSL (or Deputy DSL) on site and they will have appropriate training and understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.
+Benthal Primary School will ensure all staff are aware of their safeguarding and child protection responsibilities and that they are able to identify children and young people where concerns about their safety and welfare arise.
+We will ensure all staff and pupils know they can raise issues with the Designated Safeguarding Lead (or Deputy DSL) and that their concerns will be taken seriously.
+The DSL/Deputy DSL(s) will always be available during the school day to discuss any safeguarding concerns.
+All DSLs will have appropriate training and understanding of how to manage concerns in an effective way with the welfare of children and young people as their primary focus.